cezarbajenaru/eks-course/Ollama.md

 qwen3:14b is running at the moment

 ollama pull nameofwhateverLLMmodel

-ollama run nameofwhateverLLMmodel #once it runs, you can get out of the CLI with CTRL+D The LLM still remains active in backround because ollama run has been executed.
+ollama serve   ( starts the service and blocks the terminal - open another one to use further) ollama run nameofwhateverLLMmodel #once it runs, you can get out of the CLI with CTRL+D The LLM still remains active in backround because ollama run has been executed.
 To get back to CLI hit ollama run modelname again and you are back